The moduli spaces of presymplectic forms on almost abelian Lie algebras: A Matrix problem

-We remember some of the notations used in \cite{Horn}, where among other things they study Equation (\ref{permutationequation}) .
+We recall some of the notation used in \cite{Horn}, where, among other things, Equation (\ref{permutationequation}) is studied.
 We introduce some new definitions too.
 We say that a matrix $C_{ij} \in \mathrm{M}(n_i\times n_j,\mathbb{R})$ is \textit{upper Toeplitz} if it is of the form